FlyRayTsou/expressjs-graphql-template/README.md

-# expressjs-api-template
+# expressjs-graphQL-template
-I am building an API template using Express.js and TypeScript to streamline future development projects.
-You could clone this repository and develop new API as you want.
+This template is for my to practice the graphQL by using Express.js and TypeScript.
+I can quick to catch up the concept again by this repo.

 # How to start

 1. install packages: `% npm install`
 2. Start Server:
    - Not hot reloading: `% npm exec tsx ./src/app.ts`
-   - Have hot reloading: `% npx nodemon`
+   - Have hot reloading: `% npm exec nodemon`

 # How to check coding convension